Digital Archive of Literacy Narratives

 The Digital Archive of Literacy Narratives (DALN) is an online public archive of personal literacy narratives.
 The DALN collects narratives ranging in formats and composition styles to include traditional and unconventional self-exploratory mediums such as video essays, drawings and written narratives.
 In 2005, Cynthia Selfe, H. Lewis Ulman, and Scott DeWitt at Ohio State University began development of the DALN with the purpose of creating and preserving a diverse and accessible collection of personal narratives.
+Literacy narratives are personal accounts of the development of ones reading or writing.
+Literacy narratives come in many formats including drawings, written narratives, and video accounts.
+Scholars have described literacy narratives as a teaching method used to teach reflection and awareness in writing classes.
 While most visitors to the site are from the United States, the DALN has developed a worldwide audience, and as of 2021, there were over 8,000 submissions from countries on six of seven continents.

 Origin

 The original purpose of DALN, as stated by its creators, was to create an accessible collection of literacy narratives for the purpose of literacy research.
-With origins in writing studies research, its creators sought to capture the development of narratives, to challenge notable definitions of literacy, and create a dynamic way for collaborators, readers and researchers to interact.
+With origins in writing studies research, its creators sought to capture the development of narratives, to challenge notable definitions of literacy, and create a dynamic way for collaborators, readers and researchers to interact.Because the DALN is publicly accessible, scholars have examined how it's publicity has shaped the archive.
 In recent years DALN has been implemented in writing studies courses, with the intent of promoting literacy through personal inquiry.